opulo-inc/ohai/docs/lumen/y-gantry/index.md

 - Trim the loose `GT2-belt` on either side of the `y-gantry`
 	- For the `front-left-leg` side of the `y-gantry` print, trim the loose `GT2-belt` until it's flush against the belt-clamp
-	- For the `back-leg` side of the `y-gantry` print, trim the loose `GT2-belt` until it's flush against the belt-clamp
+	- For the `back-leg` side of the `y-gantry` print, trim the loose `GT2-belt` until there's approx. 15mm of `GT2-belt` past the `belt-clamp`

 	![](img/belt-cut-to-length.png)

 ### Add cable management

-- Use 3x `extrusion-cable-clip` to secure the `Y1-stepper-motor-cable` to the inner side of the lower `600mm-alu-extrusion`
+- Use **3x** `extrusion-cable-clip` to secure the `Y1-stepper-motor-cable` to the inner side of the lower `600mm-alu-extrusion`

 	![](img/y-gantry-extrusion-cable-clip.png)

 ## Quality Checks
-A `y-gantry-left` that was built while following the above steps will match the following image
+A `y-gantry-left` that was built while following the above steps will match the following image.

 ![](img/complete-y-gantry-left.png)

-- Inspect the completed `y-gantry-left` assembly with the following QC checklist
+Confirm this by inspecting the completed `y-gantry-left` assembly with the following QC checklist:

-	1. M5 bolts installed where required
+* Confirm M5 bolts are installed in every counterbored region
-	2. `M5-hex-nut` installed where required:
+* `M5-hex/square-nut` installed where required:
-		1. 2x M5 hex nuts pressed into `front-left-leg` bottom
+	* 2x `M5-hex-nut` pressed into bottom of `front-left-leg`
+	* 1x `M5-square-nut` pressed into side of `front-left-leg` for use with `front-drag-chain-mount`
-		2. 1x M5 hex nuts pressed into `back-leg` bottom
+	* 1x `M5-hex-nut` pressed into bottom of `back-leg`
-		2. 2x M5 hex nuts pressed into `y-gantry` for use with customer-side `x-gantry` mounting
+	* 2x `M5-hex-nut` pressed into `y-gantry`
+* `GT2-belt` has been trimmed to appropriate length (flush on 1 side, ~1/2" - 3/4" on the other)
-	1. `GT2-belt` have been trimmed appropriately
+* `GT2-belt` has been correctly tensioned
+* `Tensioner-arm` is installed on `front-right-leg` in the correct orientation (IE acorn-nut facing touches leg)
+* `Linear-rail` is centered atop `aluminum-extrusion`
+* `y-gantry` sits flat on `linear-rail-carriage`
+* `y-gantry` feels smooth and free of friction across the y-min to y-max travel range when actuated by hand
-	1. `GT2-belt` is laying flat in the `600mm-alu-extrusion` channels
+* `GT2-belt` lays flat in the `600mm-alu-extrusion` channels
-	1. 3x `extrusion-cable-clip` have been installed onto the `y-gantry-left`'s lower `600mm-alu-extrusion`
+* 3x `extrusion-cable-clip` have been installed onto the `y-gantry-left`'s lower `600mm-alu-extrusion`
-	1. `Timing-pulley` is tightened down and at proper height
+* `Timing-pulley` is tightened down and at proper height
-	1. `Y1` cable was used on `y-gantry-left`
+* `Y1` cable is secured with a zip-tie and exits the port labeled `Y1`

 !!!warning "Stay vigilant for new failure modes not listed above and report them to a production lead when found"

 !!!success "If everything looks good"
 	Set the finished `y-gantry-left` aside for functional QC testing at the Gundam test station